Happy251005/GCD-with-verilog/README.md

+Here I have implemented this code using Euclidean algorithm by subtraction.
+I have made a controller and a datapath in this project.
 Different modules for controller and datapath is provided and all the other modules are also provided in the repository.
 The output for a specific test case is provided.